Lampedusa’s tragedies remind us we need urgent action from the EU

 Throughout Italy, we have seen the arrival of over 133,000 migrants this year, including more than 11,600 unaccompanied minors, according to the Italian Ministry of Interior.
 Alarmingly, children aged between zero and six years, alone, without family, represent over 2 percent of these arrivals – a tenfold increase from previous years.

 At the same time, children continue to lose their lives trying to cross the Mediterranean.
-Since the start of the year, more than 2,500 people, including 470 children, have died, or gone missing while attempting the dangerous journey by sea to Europe.
+Since the start of the year, more than 4,500 people, including many children, have died, or gone missing while attempting the dangerous journey by sea to Europe.

 At Lampedusa, I met two mothers who told me they had just lost their small children, a newborn and a five-month-old, at sea.
 Their heartbreaking testimonies reminded me of another story that has stuck with me for more than seven years now: A child, who survived a shipwreck because his mother handed him over to a man, shortly before drowning – a final act of love and desperation to save her son’s life.

-Note: Editor’s note: An earlier version of the piece had 2,500 as the number of people who have died trying to cross the Mediterranean in 2023.
-The figure has been updated to 4,500 per Missing Migration Project data.